daattali/beautiful-jekyll/_posts/2020-10-17-programming-tracks-at-fur-squared.md

 # Programming Tracks at Fur Squared

-We've been hard at work testing (and breaking, and fixing, and...) the platform we'll be using for Virtual Fur Squared 2021.
+We've been hard at work testing (and breaking, and fixing, and…) the platform we'll be using for Virtual Fur Squared 2021.
 Now that we better understand the platform we'll be using, we can finally announce details about what Programming will look like for Fur Squared 2021\!

 At a high level, Fur Squared will be streaming two separate programming tracks: A **Main Events** stream full of the hilarity and madness you've come to expect from us, and a brand new **Artists & Dealers Track**\!
 Additionally, we will maintain a schedule of **Secondary Events** hosted by members of the fandom, for a total of three programming tracks.